 - Clean up your desktop so you have all your files easily accessible during the training.

 Step 4.
-On the day of the training, make sure everything goes smoothly with RingCentral Video’s options
+On the day of the training, make sure everything goes smoothly with RingCentral Video’s custom options

 1. Bar latecomers from entering